-The Hudson River Park Bikeway is the busiest in the United States.
+The New York State Hudson River Greenway is the busiest in the United States.
 If you don’t have a bike of your own, you can also rent one in the Park.

 The bike path runs the entire length of Hudson River Park from Battery Place at the southern tip of Manhattan to W59th St. where it connects with Riverside Park South.
 The path was built and is owned by the NYS Department of Transportation.

 The bike path is dedicated to bicycles, skateboards and rollerbladers.
 Mile markers can be found every .5 miles.
 Bike racks are provided throughout the park.